SuperagenticAI/codeoptix/docs/guides/ollama-integration.md

 - You need maximum speed
 - You're okay with API costs

-### ⚠️ Limitations
+### ⚠️ Known Limitations

-While Ollama works great for evaluations, there are some limitations:

 #### Evolution Support
 - **Limited support for `codeoptix evolve`**: The evolution feature uses GEPA optimization, which requires processing very long prompts.
-Ollama may fail with 404 errors or timeouts on complex evolution tasks.
+Ollama may fail with timeouts on complex evolution tasks.
 - **Recommendation**: Use cloud providers (OpenAI, Anthropic, Google) for full evolution capabilities.
-For basic evolution testing, try smaller models like `llama3.1:8b` with minimal iterations.

-#### Performance
+#### Performance Considerations
-- Large models (e.g., `gpt-oss:120b`) require significant RAM and may be slow on consumer hardware.
+- Large models (e.g., `gpt-oss:120b`) require significant RAM and may be slow on consumer hardware
-- Evolution tasks are computationally intensive and may not complete reliably with Ollama.
+- Evolution tasks are computationally intensive and may not complete reliably with Ollama

 For advanced features like evolution, consider cloud providers or contact us for tailored enterprise solutions.